adeeb0407/Techwondoe-Assigniment/README.md

 ## Deploy and Run the Service

+## Server

 #### You can Deploy the Service localy manully using `.env` Enviromnetal variables (RECOMMENDED)

 ### OR

-You can use the Docker Configurations and make an image and container of the Service on your respective Docker Hub/ Docker Destop App
+#### You can use the Docker Configurations and make an image and container of the Service on your respective Docker Hub/ Docker Destop App

 ### React